ilya-kavalenka/RECSEN/README.md

 }
 ```

 The client now has a choice to initiate either a public or a private login operation.
-In response to the LoginPrivate message the only message the client may receive is a PasswordRequest message containing an arbitrary binary token.
+In response to the LoginPrivateRequest message the only message the client may receive is a PasswordRequest message containing an arbitrary binary token.
 The client has to encode the token with its private password and send the encoded binary token back to the server with a PasswordResponse message.
-It then receives either the LoginAccept or LoginReject message from the server as in the public login operation.
+It then receives either a LoginAccept or LoginReject message from the server as in the public login operation.
 Authenticated clients receive market data updates of additional symbols from the server.

 ```
 send loginPublic(LoginPublicRequest)